openhab/openhab-docs/_addons_ios/google-assistant/readme.md

 * `discreteOnly` defaults to false.
 When set to true, this indicates that the device must either be fully open or fully closed (that is, it does not support values between 0% and 100%).
 An example of such a device may be a valve.
 * `queryOnly` defaults to false.
 Is set to true for `Contact` items.
 Indicates if the device can only be queried for state information and cannot be controlled.
 Sensors that can only report open state should set this field to true.

+All device types support checking the current state before sending an updated state by a command.
+This can be enabled by setting `[ checkState=true ]` in the metadata.
+When this is enabled, the current state of the target item is queried and compared to the potential new state triggered by the command.
+If it is identical, a special error message is triggered and communicated to the user.

 ---